 The Payable to Golf Canada is settled on a periodic basis.
-Transactions between the two entities consist of reimbursements to Golf Canada for expenses paid on behalf of the Foundation and for grants paid to support their World Jr. Girls Championship, Golf in Schools, Future Links, Team Canada and Young Pro Programs.
-Total grants paid to Golf Canada during the year were \$1,071,445 (2018 - \$908,085) and have been reflected in Grants on the Statement of Revenues and Expenses.
+Transactions between the two entities generally consist of reimbursements to Golf Canada for expenses paid on behalf of the Foundation and for grants paid to support the Golf Canada programming.
+Total grants paid to Golf Canada during the year were \$1,192,702 (2020 - \$650,00) primarily issued to enhance high-performance initiatives and The First Tee Canada and have been reflected in Grants on the Statement of Revenues and Expenses.